Academic dress: United States

-Bachelors' and master's gowns in the United States are similar to their counterparts in the United Kingdom, though bachelor's gowns are now designed to be worn closed, and all are at least mid-calf length to ankle-length.
-The masters' gown sleeve is oblong and, though the base of the sleeve hangs down in the typical manner, it is square cut at the rear part of the oblong shape.
+Bachelor's and master's gowns in the United States are similar to their counterparts in the United Kingdom, though bachelor's gowns are now designed to be worn closed, and all are at least mid-calf length to ankle-length.
+The master's gown sleeve is oblong and, though the base of the sleeve hangs down in the typical manner, it is square cut at the rear part of the oblong shape.
 The front part has an arc cut away, and there is a slit for the wrist opening, but the rest of the arc is closed.
 The shape is evocative of the square-cut liripipe incorporated into many academic hoods (see, below).
 The master's gown is designed to be worn open or closed.

 Doctoral robes are typically black, although some schools use robes in the school's colours.
 The Code calls for the outside shell of the hood (see, below) to remain black in that case, however.
 In general, doctoral gowns are similar to the gowns worn by bachelor's graduates, with the addition of three velvet bands on the sleeves and velvet facing running down the front of the gown.
 The Code calls for the gown trim to be either black or the colour designated for the field of study in which the doctorate was earned (see Inter-Collegiate colors).
 However, in the case of the degree of Doctor of Philosophy (PhD), although it is awarded for study in any number of fields, the dark blue velvet of philosophy is always used regardless of the particular field studied.
 For example, if not choosing black trim, a PhD in theology would wear velvet gown trim in dark blue, while a Doctor of Theology (Th.D.) would wear scarlet trim, if not choosing black.
 The robes have full sleeves, instead of the bell sleeves of the bachelor's gown.
 Some gowns expose a necktie or cravat when closed, while others take an almost cape-like form.
 It is designed to be worn open or closed in the front.

 The Code calls for the shell material of the hood to match the robe, and for the colour to be black regardless of the colour of the robe being worn.
-The interior lining – generally silk – displays the colours of the institution from which the wearer received the degree, in a pattern prescribed by it (usually, if more than one colour is used, chevrons or equal divisions).
+The interior lining—generally silk—displays the colours of the institution from which the wearer received the degree, in a pattern prescribed by it (usually, if more than one colour is used, chevrons or equal divisions).
 The opening of the hood is trimmed in velvet or velveteen.
-In most American colleges and universities, the colour of the velvet hood trimming is distinctive of the academic field – or as closely related as possible – to which the degree earned pertains (see Inter-Collegiate colors).
+In most American colleges and universities, the colour of the velvet hood trimming is distinctive of the academic field—or as closely related as possible—to which the degree earned pertains (see Inter-Collegiate colors).
 Many institutions, particularly larger ones, have dispensed with the bachelor's hood at commencement ceremonies altogether, though a graduate is still entitled to wear one once the degree is conferred.